vorov2/dyalect/README.md

 20.12.Pow(3) //Output: 8144.865728
 ```

-And a small example with iterators (coroutines):
+And a small example with iterators:

 ```swift
 func fetch() {